ISE-FIZKarlsruhe/Analyzing-WikiData/README.md

 # Analyzing-WikiData

 This repository hosts various scripts for compression and analyzing WikiData.
-Currently all scripts are .awk-scripts.
-The output location must be added manually for the moment.
+Currently scripts are .awk-scripts an .py scripts.
+The output location must sometimes be added manually.

-Files that were created with the provided scripts can be found on: https://drive.google.com/drive/folders/0B1VsD7AFoAMVb01BaGhMWXpscVU

-The folder "statistics" contains some preliminary analysis results.
+Files that were created with the provided scripts can be found on: https://drive.google.com/drive/folders/0B1VsD7AFoAMVb01BaGhMWXpscVU The folder "statistics" contains some preliminary analysis results.

-### python-script Explanations
+### General Explanations

-**--pathfinding.py**

-This script has various pathfinding capabilities.
-Details regarding its parameters can be found in comments next to the code itself.

-The scrips uses a further reduced "numbers-only"-file, that only contains the entity and its objects (no predicates).
-The input file is created as follows:
+#### Compress WikiData

-1. Get the "latest-all.ttl" file from https://dumps.wikimedia.org/wikidatawiki/entities/ and unzip
+1. Get the "latest-all.ttl" file from https://dumps.wikimedia.org/wikidatawiki/entities/ and unzip (bzip2 -d filename.bz2)
 2. Run "compressing.awk"
 3. Run "cutprefixes.awk"
 4. Run "awk '{print $1";",$3}' inputfile" > outputfilename.csv"

-(The last commands removes the predicates from the "wikidata_numbers-only"-file, as they are not processed by the python script.
+(The last commands removes the predicates from the "wikidata_numbers-only"-file.
 To retrieve the predicates for a given path, follow the instructions on insertpredicatestopath.awk)

-The Script privides multiple options that are explained with comments within the code.

-In the current version it requires approximately 8GB of free RAM and robustly finds all shortest paths from a given entity to all other entities for an unlimited (testing in progress) pathlength.

-### General Explanations

 ####**--Find all "Supertypes"**
 1. Input is the prefixed WikiData file: